Osterie/IDATA-2304-Project/sprintreports/workProcessDocumentation.md

 ## Retrospective after each sprint

 Each sprint has a short retrospective at the end of the sprint.
+This contains information about what went well, what could be improved, and actions for the next sprint.
+This is to ensure that we learn from our mistakes and improve our workflow for the next sprint.

 - [ ] KNUT 3.
 How was the work broken down into issues?
 Remember the principles you learned about issue